kracr/temporal-data-generator/README.md

 <a name="edgexe"></a>
 ## 3.1.
 Event Data Generation (Direct execution using executable jar)

-The user needs to provide two mandatory inputs, *the number of conferences* and *the number of conference cycles*.

-We have provided a java executable jar **[genact.jar](to be updated)** that generates the datasets using the default configurations that were used for the experiments reported in the paper.
+In order to generate the event data for the required number of conferences, users can directly run the executable jar **[genact.jar](to be updated)** that generates the datasets using the default configurations.
 In order to execute this Jar file, user need to give the inputs (in the same order):

 No. of conferences (int)*Mandatory, No. of conference Cycles (int)*Mandatory , DirectoryPath (optional), Seed (optional) .
 DirectoryPath is the path where all the folders (ontologies, queries, streams, csv files, etc) can be found.
 So, the user needs to provide the correct directory path.